mkostrun/omega-iseries-pid-server/README.md

 OK
 sp1=101.3
 OK
-store sp1
-sp1=101.3 stored
 restart
 ```

-Upon exiting the restart the controller enters auto-tune, and stays there until
+Followin restart the controller enters auto-tune, which is signalled to user
+by writing 'ATUN' on the display.
-it figures out the values of the parameters.
+It stays there until it figures out the values of the parameters.

 User can query progress of auto-tuning by issuing